Sinncity/Calculator/README.md

 # Calculator
-a calc that im making via express on the local hose server
+a calc that im making via express on the local host server